Kaosc/spotify-musics-to-mp3/README.md

  Current Chrome Driver version: 96

  Download the latest [Chrome Driver](https://chromedriver.chromium.org/downloads).
-It must be the same version of Chome with in your computer.
+It must be the same version of Chrome with in your computer.
  Add chromedriver.exe in to "driver" folder.

  ### FFmpeg (optional)